John Daly (golfer): 2007–2015: PGA Tour non-exempt status

 Daly entered the 2007 PGA Tour season without full exempt status for the first time since his 1991 PGA Championship victory, which carried a 10-year PGA Tour exemption.
 Another such exemption was earned with his 1995 Open Championship win.
 When Daly won the 2004 Buick Invitational, he earned a two-year exemption, which expired at the end of 2006.
 Daly finished 193rd on the 2006 PGA Tour Official Money List, thereby losing his full exempt status for 2007.

-To upgrade his non-exempt status, Daly could have re-entered the PGA Tour qualifying process, but chose not to do this, relying upon sponsor exemptions to gain entry to PGA Tour events.
+To upgrade his non-exempt status, Daly could have re-entered the PGA Tour qualifying process, but instead chose to rely upon sponsor exemptions to gain entry to PGA Tour events.

-Daly was invited to play in the Honda Classic on March 1, 2007, on a sponsor's exemption, but had to withdraw after two holes.
-He pulled a muscle near his shoulder blade when he tried to stop his backswing after a fan snapped a picture.
+Daly was invited to play in the Honda Classic on March 1, 2007, on a sponsor's exemption, but was forced to withdraw after two holes after he pulled a muscle near his shoulder blade trying to stop his backswing after a fan snapped a picture.
 In December 2008, he was suspended for six months by the PGA Tour after an incident involving the Winston-Salem police.

 After his 2008 suspension, Daly was forced to compete on the European Tour.
-After undergoing lap-band surgery to lose 40 pounds, he began playing much better golf, even managing to finish 2nd at the Italian Open.
-On May 26, 2009, Daly announced that he would return to the PGA Tour, via sponsor's exemption, for the St. Jude Classic.
+After undergoing lap-band surgery to lose 40 pounds, he began playing better, including finishing 2nd at the Italian Open.
+On May 26, 2009, Daly announced that he would return to the PGA Tour via sponsor's exemption for the St. Jude Classic.Daly's last top finish on an elite tour came at the 2009 Italian Open, where he finished in a distant tie for second to Daniel Vancsik of Argentina.
 On July 17, Daly told The Dan Patrick Show that he had lost 80 pounds thanks to the surgery, dropping him to 205 lbs.

-Daly did not win another professional tournament until December 2014, when he won the Beko Classic.
-The tournament, played at Gloria Golf Club in Belek, Antalya, Turkey, is sanctioned by the PGA of Europe.
+Daly would not win another professional tournament until December 2014, when he won the Beko Classic at Gloria Golf Club in Belek, Antalya, Turkey an event sanctioned by the PGA of Europe.
+However, after shooting a then personal-high 88 at the Buick Open in late July 2009, he claimed to be losing confidence in his game; his swing coach blamed the surgery for making him lose muscle along with weight, taking power away from his swing, but Daly blamed his high golf score on poor eyesight affecting his putting.

-Daly's last top finish on an elite tour came at the 2009 Italian Open.
-There he finished in a distant tie for second to Daniel Vancsik of Argentina.
-It punctuated how unusual Daly's history of results had been.
-He recorded almost as many top finishes internationally as he did at PGA Tour events in the United States.
-He won two events on the South African Tour early in his career: the AECI Charity Classic and the Hollard Royal Swazi Sun Classic in 1990, an event where he had finished runner-up in 1989.
-Later in his career, in addition to famously winning the 1995 Open Championship in Scotland, he performed very well in regular European Tour events.
-He won the 2001 BMW International Open and finished runner-up at the 1994 Irish Open, 2001 German Masters, 2005 BMW International Open, and the aforementioned 2009 Italian Open.
-His four runner-up finishes in Europe match the amount of runner-up finishes he had at American events on the PGA Tour.
-He also won the 2003 Korea Open, the most prestigious event on the Korean Tour.